 Risk Factors Of Kidney Cancer

 A risk factor is anything that increases your chance of getting a disease.
-Having a risk factor, or even several risk factors, does not mean you will get kidney cancer, but it may increase your risk.
+Risk factors for kidney cancer can include:

 • Age: The incidence of kidney cancer increases with age, with a peak of incidence at approximately 75 years of age.